ttupper92618/codeceptjs-native-web-POC/README.md

 # codeceptjs-native-POC
-This project is a proof of concept implementation of using codeceptJS for testing native apps on android and iOS using Appium.
+This project is a proof of concept implementation of using codeceptJS for performing functional (UI) testing of native apps on android and iOS using Appium.

 CodeceptJS (https://codecept.io/) is a platform agnostic testing framework that can automate testing against web, hybrid, and mobile apps.
 It can execute tests against simulators, against real devices, and through cloud based device providers such as SauceLabs, Browserstack, and Perfecto.